JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 AFIP responsibility type
 ************************

-In Argentina, the document type and corresponding transactions associated with customers and vendors is defined by the AFIP Responsibility type.
-This field should be defined in the **Partner form**.
+In Argentina, the document type and corresponding transactions associated with customers and vendors is defined by the :guilabel:`AFIP Responsibility` type.
+This field should be defined in the partner form.

 .. image:: argentina/select-afip-responsibility-type.png
-   :align: center
    :alt: Select AFIP Responsibility Type.

 Taxes